 Anomaly detection

-For anomaly detection the model uses variational autoenconder (see [9, 14]).
+For anomaly detection, the model uses variational autoenconder (see [9, 14]).
 In the variational autoencoder, the loss function is composed of two parts: L2-loss (generative loss) and Kullback — Leibler divergence (latent loss, see [9, Appendix B]).
 Unlike a simple autoencoder, a variational autoencoder can approximate by virtue of Bayesian Inference.
-This leads to the fact, that a variational autoencoder is more appropriate for extrapolation tasks, than a simple autoencoder.
-A diagram of the variational autoencoder is given in Figure 28.
+This means that a variational autoencoder is more appropriate than a simple autoencoder for extrapolation tasks.
+Figure 28 is a diagram of the variational autoencoder .

 Figure 2: Variational autoencoder

-Variational autoencoder describes the latent space in terms of probability distribution.
-The encoding that has been learned by autoencoder so far describes a sample draw from some latent space, determined by the encoder.
-Instead of each value of the encoding being represented by a single value as the other autoencoders have done so far, the variational autoencoder learns to represent the encoding as latent distributions.
+The variational autoencoder describes the latent space in terms of probability distribution.
+Unlike other autoencoders The encoding already learned by the autoencoder describes a sample draw from some latent space, determined by the encoder.
+Unlike other autoencoders that represent each value of the encoding with a single value, the variational autoencoder learns to represent it as latent distributions.

-The parameters of our variational autoencoder were learned with respect to the Gaussian distribution.
-The hidden state size is equal to 20.
+The parameters of our variational autoencoder were learned with respect to the Gaussian distribution, with the hidden state size being 20.

 Results

-The Py150 train/test split gives us about 641 thousands data points in train and about 314 thousands data points in test.
+The Py150 train/test split provides approximately 641,000 data points in training and approximately 314,000 data points in testing.
 Every data point is represented by 768-dimensional embedding.
-Obtaining such a representation does not require training, since we are using a model with pre-trained weights.
-However the proposed approach leaves a possibility to fine-tune the code representation model for downstream tasks.
+Training was not required to obtain such a representation since we were already using a model with pre-trained weights.
+However, the proposed approach leaves room to fine-tune the code representation model for downstream tasks.

 In the next step, we trained the variational autoencoder.
-Training took place over 200 epochs, as an optimization algorithm were used Adam (see [8]) with learning rate 0.001 and batch size 128.
+Training occurred over 200 epochs, as an optimization algorithm was used Adam (see [8]) with a learning rate of 0.001 and batch size of 128.

-The resulting model allows to predict the anomalousness of a code block.
-The reconstruction loss of the variational autoencoder provides such prediction.
+The resulting model allows for the prediction of code block anomalousness, which is provided by the reconstruction loss of the variational autoencoder.
 The distribution of reconstruction losses is given in Figure 3.

 Figure 3: Reconstruction loss on test data